 A diagnosis of stomach cancer can be shocking for elderly patients.
-But thinking about common stomach cancer treatments like surgery, fractionated dose chemotherapy, radiation and biotherapy/immunotherapy can make you feel like you have some control.
-These forms of stomach cancer treatments for seniors may be performed separately, or together, depending on what your physician and oncologist prescribe.
+The most common stomach cancer treatments are surgery, chemotherapy, radiation, immunotherapy and targeted therapy.
+These forms of stomach cancer treatments for seniors may be performed separately or together depending on what your physician and oncologist recommend.

 Risk Factors for Stomach Cancer